 Omen 17 has a 17.3’’ UHD 4k IPS UWVA screen which has an anti-glare coating and is WLED backlit, which makes it quite big and vivid enough for editing 4k videos.
 The CPU is the same as the last one Inter quad-core i7-6700HQ with 2.6 GHz which can be turbo boosted to 3.5 GHz.
-The GeForce 1060 having 6GB of dedicated GDDR5 VRAM combined with 32GB of RAM make it one of the fastest devices in our list.
-And the graphics card is also VR ready if you ever wanted to edit your 4k VR videos, this is one of the devices that you must consider.
+The GeForce 1060 has 6GB of dedicated GDDR5 VRAM combined with 32GB of RAM making it one of the fastest devices on our list.
+This is a complete video editing suite with a dual storage setup.
+And the graphics card is also VR-ready if you ever wanted to edit your 4k VR videos, this is one of the devices that you must consider.

-This laptop has a few drawbacks that come with the insane power.
-Its battery only lasts around 5 hours and it has no physical CD or DVD ROM drive.
-The problem with the batter might derive from the fact that this device is made to support the heaviest of the games thus outputting a huge amount of power at all time.
+This video editing laptop has a few drawbacks that come with the insane power.
+Its battery life is low lasts around 5 hours and it has no physical CD or DVD ROM drive.
+The problem with the batter might derive from the fact that this laptop for video editing is made to support the heaviest of the games thus outputting a huge amount of power at all times.

 CPU: Intel Xeon E3-1505M v5, GPU: Nvidia Quadro M5000M, RAM: 32GB, Storage: 512GB SSD

-Now this device is one of the heavily powered at its price point.
+Now, this laptop for video editing is heavily powered at its price point.
 The processor is a quad-core Intel Xeon Processor E3-1505M v5 which goes up to 2.4 GHz, and the graphics card is also a fairly good one by Nvidia called Quadro M5000M.
-But the main difference here is that is boasts 32GD of DDR4 RAM and the graphics card gives 8GB of GDDR5 VRAM.
+But the main difference here is that it boasts 32GD of DDR4 RAM and the graphics card gives 8GB of GDDR5 VRAM.
 It also boasts a beautiful 17.3-inch panel which is a UHD 4k.
-Despite of the 4k display and the tremendous power that it delivers, it packs a battery that keeps it running for 10.8 hours.
+Despite the 4k display and the tremendous power that it delivers, it packs a battery with a great battery life of 10.8 hours.

 The only drawback here is that because of its big display and components packs, it is a relatively heavier machine.